petersatsuse/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 - An upgrade moves across Azure globally in a phased manner to prevent Azure-wide deployment failures.
 - A phase can have one or more regions, and an upgrade moves across phases only if eligible VMs in the previous phase upgrade successfully.
 - Geo-paired regions aren't upgraded concurrently and can't be in the same regional phase.
 - The success of an upgrade is measured by tracking the health of a VM post upgrade.
-VM health is tracked through platform health indicators for the VM.
-For virtual machine scale sets, the VM health is tracked through application health probes or the Application Health extension, if it's applied to the scale set.
+VM health is tracked through platform health indicators for the VM (VM health & App Health reported by App Health Extension)

 #### Within a region